Start Here

 Where to Go Next

-From here, you might read an essay, listen to a conversation on Full Mental Bracket, or pause and reflect before going further.
+You might read an essay, listen to a conversation on Full Mental Bracket, or pause and reflect.

 There’s no rush.